In the early 2000s, when Google announced an update, it usually meant a significant change in the search results.

-This was the first major Google update in what would become a decade filled with huge updates.
+Google’s Florida Update in 2004 was significant.
+In fact, it was the first major Google algorithm update in what would become a decade filled with huge updates.

 Google Florida: The Update That Changed SEO Forever

 Google’s Florida update happened in November 16, 2003, just before the Christmas shopping season and just before Pubcon Florida in Orlando.

 Florida was immediately perceived as a change in how links are calculated at Google.